esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > <span class="glyphicon glyphicon-warning-sign"></span> WARNING: There are two cut tools in Galaxy due to historical reasons.
 For this tutorial we are assuming you are using the one described above.
 The other tool follows a similar logic but with a different interface. <span class="glyphicon glyphicon-warning-sign"></span>
 > 7. Make sure the dataset produced by the previous step is selected in the **File to cut** field of the tool form.
 > 8. Change **Delimited by** to `Comma`.
-> 9. In **List of fields** select `Column: 1`.
+> 9. In **List of fields** drop-down menu select `Column: 1`.
 This is telling the tool to only return the first column of our data.
-> 10. Hit Execute This will produce a text file with just two lines:
+> 10. Hit `Execute`.
+This will produce a text file with just two lines:
 > ```
 > SRR12733957
 > SRR11954102